mdolab/MACH-Aero/machAeroTutorials/aero_adflow_polar.rst

    :end-before: # rst ADflow options

 As in the previous example, we first import ADflow.
-We also need to import `baseclasses <https://github.com/mdolab/baseclasses>`_, which is a library of problem and solver classes used to encourage a common API within the MACH suite.
+We also need to import :doc:`baseclasses <baseclasses:index>`, which is a library of problem and solver classes used to encourage a common API within the MACH suite.
 We will again be using the AeroProblem, which is a container for the flow conditions that we want to analyze.
 However, in this case we will sequentially update the alpha parameter to produce the desired drag polar.
 Again, it is convenient to import the mpi4py library to prevent printing multiple times if we are running on multiple processors.